ryanv700/Nanodegree_Blog_Post/README.md

 Must give credit to Stack Overflow for the data.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/datasets/airbnb/seattle).
 Otherwise, feel free to use the code here as you would like!

-Credit to the Notebook "Seattle Airbnb Exploration" created by kaggle usder Kuixi Zhu.
-A significant amount of code for data cleaning and feature engineering in this project was used from this notebook in this project.
+Credit to the Notebook "Seattle Airbnb Exploration" created by kaggle user Kuixi Zhu.
+A significant amount of code for data cleaning and feature engineering in this project was used from this notebook.
 The link is available here: [here](https://www.kaggle.com/code/kuixizhu/seattle-airbnb-exploration#2.3.1-Two-Sample-Independent-T-Test)